Minimum wage hikes a tempest in a Tim Hortons cup

 - CIBC buys Wellington Financial

-- What else to watch for this week
+- What to watch for this week

 'Storm in a teacup'